Wholesale Market Participation via Competitive DER Aggregation: DER Aggregation Model

-In this paper, we focus on DERA's participation in the energy market based on a virtual storage model compatible with the continuous storage facility participation model \cite{ISONE19CSF}.
-See Sec.~\ref{sec:Whosale} for the construction of bid/offer curves.
-To this end, the DERA submits offer/bid curves or self-scheduled quantity bids.
-The DERA may participate in both the day-ahead and real-time markets, although here we focus only on the real-time energy or energy-reserve market participation.
-The DERA may also deploy its own DG and storage capabilities to mitigate aggregation uncertainties.
-The strategy of incorporating DERA’s own resources in the overall DER aggregation will be discussed in future research.
+\textit{DERA and RTO/ISO at interface (b):} {We focus on DERA's participation in the energy market based on a {\em virtual storage} model compatible with the continuous storage facility model \cite{ISONE19CSF}.
+Specifically, the DERA submits offer/bid curves or self-scheduled quantities and may participate in both day-ahead and real-time markets; however, we focus on the real-time market with single-period optimization.\footnote{{See $\S$\ref{sec:Whosale} for bid/offer curves construction.}} In practice, DERAs may deploy their own DG and storage to mitigate aggregation uncertainties.
+Multi-period storage operation and multi-interval market models are beyond the scope of this paper.}